 Ring in the Lunar New Year both in person and online with SAAM, the Embassy of the People’s Republic of China in the United States, and the Korean Cultural Center of Washington, DC.

 Join us in person on Saturday, January 28, for our annual celebration featuring Chinese and Korean traditions, including performances, crafts, food, and more.
 Learn about the importance of the Lunar New Year across cultures and explore SAAM’s collections with an art scavenger hunt.
 Can’t join us in person?
 Find crafts, coloring pages, and videos of performances to enjoy the Lunar New Year with your loved ones at home.

 Lunar New Year marks the arrival of spring and the beginning of a new year based on the lunisolar calendar.
 Celebrated around the world, it is a time to cherish loved ones both near and far.
 This year, we welcome the Year of the Rabbit, represented in the Chinese zodiac.

-This program is presented in partnership with the Embassy of the People’s Republic of China in the United States of America and part of Lunar New Year DC, organized by the Smithsonian’s National Museum of Asian Art and the Smithsonian American Art Museum.
+This program is presented in partnership with the Embassy of the People’s Republic of China in the United States of America and the Korean Cultural Center of Washington, DC, and is part of Lunar New Year DC, organized by the Smithsonian American Art Museum.